 Under the existing Human Rights Code, a person who believes their rights have been infringed files a complaint with the Ontario Human Rights Commission.
 The Commission also has the power to initiate a complaint, although this power has rarely been exercised.
 Under the current regime, the Commission has broad powers under the existing s.
-34 of the Code to exercise its discretion to decide not to deal with complaint.3 Where the Commission deals with

-3 The grounds on which the Commission can decline to deal with a case are "(a) the complaint is one that could or should be more appropriately dealt with under an Act other than [the Code]; (b) the subject-matter of the complaint is trivial, frivolous, vexatious, or made in bad faith; (c) the complaint is not within the jurisdiction of the Commission; or (d) the facts upon which the complaint is based occurred more than six months before the complaint was filed, unless the Commission is satisfied that the delay was incurred in good faith and no substantial prejudice will result to any person affected by the delay."
-This is a discretion a complaint, it is charged with investigating the complaint, providing the opportunity to mediate the complaint, attempting to effect a settlement, and then determining which complaints will be dismissed or referred to the Human Rights Tribunal for a hearing on the merits of the claim.
+34 of the Code to exercise its discretion to decide not to deal with complaint.
+Where the Commission deals with a complaint, it is charged with investigating the complaint, providing the opportunity to mediate the complaint, attempting to effect a settlement, and then determining which complaints will be dismissed or referred to the Human Rights Tribunal for a hearing on the merits of the claim.
 The only complaints that proceed to adjudication are those which are referred to the Tribunal by the Commission "where it appears to the Commission that the procedure is appropriate and the evidence warrants an inquiry."
-As such, the Commission has often been characterized as playing a "gatekeeper" role.
-Currently an average of 2500 complaints are filed with the Commission each year.
-Of those, only approximately 50-150 complaints are referred to the Tribunal for hearing each year.5 If the Commission does refer a matter to the Tribunal, it has carriage of the file.
+As such, the Commission has often been characterized as playing a "gatekeeper" role with the Commission only referring to the Tribunal a very small percentage of the complaints filed with it.
+If the Commission does refer a matter to the Tribunal, it has carriage of the file.
 The Commission leads the evidence and makes the legal argument in advancing the human rights complaint, but does not act on behalf of the complainant.
 The Commission is instead an impartial third party representing the public interest.
 While many complainants rely on the Commission to advance the complaint, many others retain their own counsel to represent their interests in the proceedings.